Smashing1234/Raspberry-4-smart-gesture-recognition-assistant/README.md

 - Implementation of the vibration feedback system
 - Integration with the smart home platform via MQTT
 - Creation of an emergency notification mechanism
-- Testing the system with the participation of a target group of users

 # Step-by-step implementation plan